hunkim/PyTorchZeroToAll/README.md

 # PyTorchZeroToAll
-Quick 3~4 day lecture meterials for HKUST students.
+Quick 3~4 day lecture materials for HKUST students.

 * [Lecture Slides @GoogleDrive](http://bit.ly/PyTorchZeroAll).
 If you cannot access the GoogleDoc for somehow, please check out pdf files in slides.
 However, slides in GoogleDrive are always latest.
 We really appreciate your comments.